piazza-energy/curated-resource-list/business.md

 - [Energy4impact](https://www.energy4impact.org/what-we-do/financing) access to energy in Africa
 - Major crowdfunding platforms [Crowdcube](https://www.crowdcube.com/investments?) and [Startengine](https://www.startengine.com/) have dedicated sections
 - Also worth searching for green banks, like [Connecticut green bank](https://ctgreenbank.com/about-us/)
+- [Project Wren](https://projectwren.com/) [backed by YCombinator](https://techcrunch.com/2019/07/07/y-combinator-backed-project-wren-is-aiming-to-make-carbon-offsets-more-consumer-friendly/), app to fund carbon negative projects
+- [Trine](https://trine.com/), Sweden based, makes it easy for people to invest in solar energy in growing markets.
+Their mission is to give people a triple return on investment
+- [Switchr](https://switchr.global/en/about-us) business model is to buy and optimize solar-plants with strict investment criteria where they see the greatest potential for increased performance.